ZeusYang/TinySoftRenderer/README.md

 ### Built With

 This project was totally refactored based on previous naive version I built 2 years ago.
-Now, I utilizes the following third-party libraries to build this renderer.
+Now, I utilize the following third-party libraries to build this renderer.
 Please note that SDL2 is just for displaying the rendered results as well as handling mouse and key events.
 * [SDL2](https://www.libsdl.org/)
 * [GLM](https://github.com/g-truc/glm)
 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)